openstack-archive/fuel-specs/specs/8.0/plugin-after-deployment.rst

 - System tests should be created to verify plugin installation on already deployed environments.
 - Manual testing should be executed according to the UI use cases steps.
+- New environment Plugins tab in Fuel UI should be covered with UI functional auto tests.
 - Manual testing should be executed according to the CLI use cases steps.

 Acceptance criteria